lingthio/Flask-User/README.md

 Philosophy
 ----------

-- Reliable (Automated test coverage over 95%)
+- Reliable (Automated test coverage of over 95%)
 - Simple to use
 - Easy to configure (by changing files)
 - Easy to customize (by adding code)